konaraddi/web-riimote/README.md

-# web-riimotes
+# web-riimote

 Turn your smartphone into a 3D controller (think wiimote) with just a web app.
 No need to install mobile or desktop apps.

 ![GIF of screen recording of the controller interacting with the main display](./main_display_screen_record.gif)

-In the screen recording above, a smartphone is controlling the cursor, steering the wheel, and more.
+In the screen recording above, the user is pointing and wavering around a smartphone to move the cursor.
+Tilting the smartphone rotates the steering wheel.
 The smartphone is connected to the display (shown above) using sockets.

 ## Getting Started